OmniLayer/spec/README.md

 + Description: Specifies the number of coins or tokens affected by the transaction this field appears in, as follows:
     * for divisible coins or tokens, the value in this field is to be divided by 100,000,000 (e.g. 1 represents 0.00000001 MSC, 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins or tokens to be specified with the same precision as bitcoins (eight decimal places)
     * for indivisible coins or tokens, the value in this field is the integer number of Master Protocol coins or tokens (e.g. 1 represents 1 indivisible token)
-+ Size: 64-bit unsigned integer, 8 bytes
++ Size: 64-bit signed integer, 8 bytes (same as Bitcoin Core)
 + Inter-dependencies: [Property type](#field-property-type)
 + Valid values: 1 to 9,223,372,036,854,775,807 which represents
     * 0.00000001 to 92,233,720,368.54775807 divisible coins or tokens